stlenx/WhisperOSC/README.md

 | medium |   769 M    |     ~5 GB     |      ~2x       |
 | large  |   1550 M   |    ~10 GB     |       1x       |

-If you run the NonEnglish version, it's a "language free" mode.
+If you toggle Non English mode, it's a "language free" mode.
 This means that you can speak in whatever language you like, and it'll just work.
 You can switch language to language from one sentence to another.
 However, since the AI needs to identify the language it can get it wrong.
-If you're only going to speak english, stick to the normal version.
+If you're only going to speak english, stick to having it off.

 To launch the app, double click the LaunchApp.vbs file :D